Avoiding DWI on Thanksgiving

 Keep Yourself Accountable | If you’re planning to indulge, ask a friend or family member to keep you accountable.
 Hand them your keys and tell them to only give them back to you if you’re absolutely sober and capable of driving.
 Remember, though, if you do this don’t try to fake your way out of it.
 You are ultimately responsible for your actions.

 Alternate Water and Drinks | In between socializing and catching up with friends, make sure you alternate drinks.
 Start with a water, then grab a drink, then water, etc. You’ll be nicely loosened up, but also give your body a chance to metabolize what you’re taking in.

 Eat | There’s so much good food this time of year.
 Say goodbye to your diet and indulge a bit in some goodies.
 It’ll also help lessen the effects of the alcohol.

 Ok, so you’ve made it to the party, are having a fantastic time, and the next thing you know, it’s winding down and you are not ok to drive.
 Well, good on you for recognizing that.
 The next thing to do is get an Uber or Lyft driver to pick you up.
 Even if it’s $100 to get back to your house, the potential lives saved (including your own) and thousands saved in legal and court fees, will be worth it.

 We want everyone to enjoy a safe holiday season.
-Don’t let a DWI wreck it for you.
+Don’t let a DWI on Thanksgiving wreck it for you.
 Take the proper precautions and, if you find yourself in a DWI situation and need help, give our experienced New Hampshire DWI attorneys a call.
 We have helped many people navigate DWI and driving offenses and work to get the most favorable outcome for you.